Munsif.

 New Template Control Flow

 Angular replaced *ngIf, *ngFor, and *ngSwitch with built-in @ syntax.
-Stable since Angular 18.
+No imports needed, better performance, and type narrowing.

 @if / @else (replaces *ngIf)